FerLazcanog05/-Accelerating-AI-inferencing-on-an-Embedded-device-RRF/Reflections ALL IN ONE.md

 the GPU performance metrics.
 Also working with Linux-based systems was a good practice, getting use to other type of systems.
 Overall we had a lot of troubleshoot which was a good practice.

-## Learning Plan
-I can definitely get better at confirming the packages compatibility and optimizing AI models.
-I will like to be more capable with new model conversion techniques like ONNX and TensorRT, which are new to me but still important for neural networks on embedded devices.

-A good way if improving is by watching tutorials and practicing on my own through those tutorials to gain more experience.
-There are also NVIDIA’s online courses for the Jetson, on how to do inferencing correctly through TensorRT.
-I’ll look for more projects on edge comuting AI, so I can see how it properly comes to life in the real world.

-Finally, I want to practice running simple projects on other platforms and learn how to use better tools like jtop, and Nsight Systems.
-These are useful to analyze performance and optimize the system even more.